khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

   <figcaption class="figure-caption">Keyline icon examples</figcaption>
 </figure>

+### Optical balance

+In regard to icons, optical balance is the perceived size of an icon relative to other icons.
+The more that icons feel balanced with one another, the easier it will be to rely on other characteristics to provide visual hierarchy and flow in the UI.
+Icons that are not balanced can draw unnecessary attention to themselves, or seemingly disappear in the mix of other elements.

+Here are a few considerations when trying to achieve optical balance.

+* More detail equals more visual weight.
+As the *density* of the graphic increases, it will draw more attention.
+Try offsetting this by scaling detailed icons down.
+* Rotate narrow icons 45º, which allows them to scale and have more visual weight.
+* At times, optically adjusting an icon may mean less adherence to the grid or other spacing rules to the benefit of balance or clarity.

 ## Strokes

 All icons use a **2px** stroke weight and are most commonly aligned to the inside of shapes.
-Lines use rounded caps, unless doing so would misrepresent the metaphor.
+Lines use rounded caps, unless doing so would misrepresent the metaphor, or if you are trying to infer depth or element clipping.
 Round line joins are optional and also depend on the metaphor.
 For example, a checkmark is one continuous object and the round line infers fluidity, whereas clock hands are two joined objects and a miter join defines a joint.

 <div class="row">
   <div class="col col-33">